 A clinical interview will be conducted to see if sleep restriction therapy can help you.

-You will then be asked to complete a sleep diary across a few weeks containing estimations of:
+You’ll then be asked to complete a sleep diary across a few weeks containing estimations of:

 The times of the day that are set, for going to and getting out of bed, depend on the type of insomnia that you exhibit:

-You then follow the schedule until you and the therapist agree there’s a consistent increase in the time spent asleep versus the total time you’ve spent in bed.
+You then follow the schedule until you and your therapist agree there’s a consistent increase in the time spent asleep versus the total time you’ve spent in bed.
 At this point, more time in bed will be permitted.

 Once out of your bed for the day, you shouldn’t lie down, nap or be in bed at all until the next scheduled bedtime.